-Project is compliant with other obligations as described in the Financial Support Agreement (e.g., EIT/EU co-branding).
-The financial situation of the project is good, with resources being used according to financial forecast or with small deviations.
-All partners in the project have fulfilled all legal requirements (see section 3).
-Some Deliverables, Outputs, and/or KPIs are not on track, requiring mitigation measures to ensure achievement by the end of the implementation period.
-There are significant weaknesses in implementation as compared to the plan.
+0 0 There are significant weaknesses in implementation as compared to the plan.
 Additional aggravating factors such as not respecting EIT/EU co-branding.
 Small to medium deviations in budget realisation compared to the financial forecast, affecting the performance of the project.
-One or more partners in the project have not yet fulfilled all legal requirements (see section 3).
-The performance of the project is lower than planned.
-The EIT Community monitoring panel will impose conditions on the project, to be fulfilled within a given period of time (it may range between 2 weeks and 2 months).
-ORANGE Some Deliverables, Outputs, and/or KPIs are off track and will not be achieved or are not expected to be achieved.
+One or more partners in the project have fulfilled within a given period of time (it may range between 2 weeks and 2 months).
+0 not yet fulfilled all legal requirements (see section 3).
+0 0 Some Deliverables, Outputs, and/or KPIs are off track and will not be achieved or are not expected to be achieved.
 There are serious weaknesses in implementation as compared to the plan.
 Additional aggravating factors such as not respecting EIT/EU co-branding.
 Medium to large deviations in budget realisation compared to the financial forecast, affecting the performance of the project.
-The performance of the project is lower than planned.
-The EIT Community monitoring panel may impose strong conditions on the project (to be fulfilled within two weeks), re-orient activities, freeze the project for a specific amount of time, reduce the grant for the project, and/or recommend that the project is stopped (final decision to be taken by CEO and COO).
+One or more partners in the project have not yet fulfilled all legal requirements (see section 3).
+0 The performance of the project is lower than planned.
+The EIT Urban Mobility monitoring panel may impose strong conditions on the project (to be fulfilled within two weeks), reorient activities, freeze the project for a specific amount of time, reduce the grant for the project, and/or recommend that the project is stopped (final decision to be taken by CEO and COO).
 RED